jmhodges/justrun/README.md

-only. [entr][entr] also waits until the command given finishes for re-running. [devweb][devweb] assumes that the command being run is a binary that takes the parameter `-addr`. [shotgun][shotgun] is only capable of running Ruby Rack servers, and nothing else.
+only. [entr][entr] also waits until the command given finishes for re-running. [devweb][devweb] assumes that the command being run is a binary that takes the parameter `-addr`. [shotgun][shotgun] is only capable of running Ruby Rack servers, and nothing else. [nailgun][nailgun] requires the commands be written in Java, and are run in the nailgun server's process space instead of the user's shell.

 Not all of the contraints on these other tools are bad choices.